seek-oss/skuba/.changeset/eighty-hairs-sin.md

 'skuba': patch
 ---

-template/\*-api: Add graceful shutdown script to prevent server from dropping connections prematurely
+template/\*-api: Add a graceful shutdown script to prevent the server from dropping connections prematurely